ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 17. Go to Tools>Port, and select the one including “USBx”, where “x” is the port you plugged the Arduino into.
 If you are unsure which port, start with the first option and click “Get Board Info".
 If you get an error, it is the wrong one.
 Try the next port and repeat until one works.

-18. Go to Tools>Programmer, and select “AVR ISP”
+18. Go to Tools>Programmer, and select “AVR ISP”.

 	![AVR ISP](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I18.png)

-19. In the RTC_Time_Set code, look for the line `DateTime(2021, 10, 13, 18, 17, 00)`.
-Change the numbers to match the form (Year, month, day, hour(24 hr time), minute, second) for the current date and time.
+19. In the *RTC_Time_Set.ino* code, go to line 19 with the code `rtc.adjust(DateTime(2021, 10, 13, 18, 17, 00));`.
+Change the numbers to match the form '(Year, month, day, hour in 24 hour time, minute, second)' for the current date and time.
 The RTC module will be set to the time specified when you upload the code.
-Tip: If you want very precise time, set the minutes and seconds for about a minute out, then watch the clock and hit upload about 3 seconds before the time you set.
+Tip: If you want very precise time, set the minutes and seconds for about a minute out, then watch the clock and hit upload about 4-6 seconds before the time you set.
 However, within ~5 minutes is usually good enough.

-20. Upload the program to the Arduino by clicking on the arrow button next to the check mark button.
-Warning: Do not touch until it says "Done uploading".
+20. Upload the program to the Arduino by clicking on the right arrow button next to the check mark button.
+Warning: Do not touch until it says, "Done uploading."

 	![Arduino Upload Code](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I22.png)